History of the Jews in Alexandria: Mamluk and Ottoman periods

 Under Mamluk rule, the Jewish population of Alexandria began to decline.
 Meshullam of Volterra, who visited it in 1481, states that he found only 60 Jewish families, but reported that the old men remembered the time when the community numbered 4,000.
 In 1488, Obadiah of Bertinoro found 25 Jewish families in Alexandria.
 Following the Alhambra Decree of 1492, a large number of Sephardic Jews immigrated to Alexandria.
 The historian Joseph Sambari mentions an active Jewish community in Alexandria during the 17th century.
 After the Chmielnicki massacres, some Ukrainian Jews settled in Alexandria.

 In the 1660s some members of the community began to follow the Jewish mystic Shabbetai Zvi, while the majority adamantly opposed him.
 In 1700, some Jewish fishermen from Rosetta moved to Alexandria in hopes of better economic opportunities.
 During the French conquest of Egypt, Napoleon imposed heavy fines on the Jews and ordered the ancient synagogue, associated with the prophet Elijah, to be destroyed.
 Under the rule of Muhammad Ali of Egypt, Jews began to experience great social and economic development.

 Modern era

-During World War I, many Jews living in the Land of Israel were exiled to Alexandria under Ottoman rule.
+During World War I, many Jews living in Ottoman Palestine were exiled to Alexandria under Ottoman rule.
 In 1937, 24,690 Jews lived in Alexandria.
 Following the establishment of the State of Israel in 1948, and the ensuing Six-Day War, almost all of Egypt's Jewish population were expelled from the country and immigrated to Israel.
 As of 2017, only 12 Jews currently live in Alexandria.
 In February 2020, 180 Jews from Europe, Israel and the United States arrived in Alexandria to attend religious ceremonies at the historic Eliyahu Hanavi synagogue, which was renovated by the Egyptian government as part of a program to protect Jewish heritage sites.

+Many of the Jews expelled in 1956 ended up in Italy, France and England.
+Others managed to get to North America as well as Central and Latin America.
+Only a minority of the Jews expelled by Nasser in 1956 actually went to Israel.